June 25, 2024

 1.5 million Solar Panels to be Installed

-According to NottinghamshireLive, if given the green light, the project would involve installing approximately 1.5 million solar panels to generate cleaner energy, contributing significantly to achieving the UK Government's Solar PV target of 70GW by 2050.
+According to NottinghamshireLive, if given the green light, the project would involve installing approximately 1.5 million solar panels to generate cleaner energy.
+This contributes significantly to achieving the UK Government's Solar PV target of 70GW by 2050.

 Consultation began in January, on a groundbreaking solar farm near Newark, poised to become the largest in the UK.
 The Great North Road Solar Park was among several ambitious energy projects recently proposed for Nottinghamshire.
-This scheme, planned for an area northwest of Newark, could generate up to 800MW, powering 400,000 homes—equivalent to the entire population of Nottinghamshire.
+This scheme — planned for an area northwest of Newark — could generate up to 800MW.
+This capacity will power 400,000 homes, which is equivalent to the entire population of Nottinghamshire.

 The area's suitability for solar development was partly due to the availability of a connection at National Grid's Staythorpe substation, a legacy of the region's history in power generation.
 Nottinghamshire's shift from coal-fired power to renewable energy was also evident with the planned world's first fusion power plant at the former West Burton A power station site.